Chinmayamission/CFF/docs/uischema/fields/addressAutocompleteField.md

 }
 ```

-Then, in the uiSchema, pass a list of locations along with their associated latitude, longitudes, :
+Then, in the uiSchema, pass a list of locations along with their associated latitude, longitudes:

 ```json
 {